LAURYMEOW/Bikesharing/README.md

 ![User trips by gender](https://github.com/LAURYMEOW/bikesharing/blob/main/Resources/User%20Trips%20by%20Gender%20by%20weekday.png)

-It can be seen in image 3 that the majority of users belong to the male gender, are subscribers and also decide to use this service mainly on Thursdays and Fridays.
+It can be seen in Image 3 that the majority of users belong to the male gender, are subscribers and also decide to use this service mainly on Thursdays and Fridays.
-The information obtained with the previous visualization gives us a much broader and more detailed panorama which allows us to delve deeper into the Citi Bike market since it gives us an idea of ​​the key variables to consider for our project proposal in Des Moines.
+The information obtained with the previous visualization gives us a much broader and more detailed panorama which allows us to delve deeper into the Citi Bike market since it gives us an idea of the key variables to consider for our project proposal in Des Moines.
 From the last graph a new question arises, what are the peak hours for this service.
 The following visualization is intended to get us closer to the answer to the last question:

   ####   Image 4